 Doctors suspect meningitis when people have a headache and stiff neck, particularly with fever.
 They then try to determine whether meningitis is bacterial (requiring immediate treatment) or not.
 If the symptoms are less severe, the cause is less likely to be bacteria.

 If people appear very ill, doctors start treatment right away without waiting for test results to identify the cause.
-Treatment includes antibiotics, which are given until doctors are sure that these people do not have bacterial meningitis, which, if untreated, can quickly cause permanent brain damage or death (see Acute Bacterial Meningitis).
+Treatment includes antibiotics, which are given until doctors are sure that these people do not have bacterial meningitis Acute Bacterial Meningitis Acute bacterial meningitis is rapidly developing inflammation of the layers of tissue that cover the brain and spinal cord (meninges) and of the fluid-filled space between the meninges (subarachnoid... read more , which, if untreated, can quickly cause permanent brain damage or death.
 They are also given acyclovir (an antiviral drug) in case the infection is due to herpes simplex virus.

 After the cause is identified, doctors treat the cause accordingly—for example, by treating a disorder or stopping a drug.
 Symptoms are treated as needed.